softview/spring-boot/README.md

 # Exercices - TODO

+- withdraw : implement withdraw of an amount
+- transfer : implement transfer of an amout from an account to another account

+- Implement unit tests for AccountController methods (withdraw, transfer and history)
-- Implement unit tests for AccountService
+- Implement unit tests for AccountService operations (withdraw, transfer and history)
-- Implement unit tests for reposity methods
+- Implement unit tests for OperationRepository and OperationRepository methods

-- Transfer : implement bank transfer of an amout from account A to B